 Due to recent changes in the law which promoted English language teaching (instead of French) there is a high demand for teachers in Rwanda.
-The authorities have, in fact, been targeting neighbouring Uganda, Kenya and Tanzania trying to attract English teachers.
+The authorities have, in fact, been targeting neighboring Uganda, Kenya and Tanzania trying to attract English teachers.

 Rwanda is the most densely populated country in Africa.
 Its poor economy relies on agriculture, with 90% of the population being farmers.
 There are few natural resources and minimal industry.